Pigeons can be fun.

 What do pigeons find so appealing in your house?
 In general, pigeons are attracted to places that are comfortable for their way of living.
 This includes a platform with a good view of their feeding source.
 The roofs of houses are the perfect location for that.
-Once they’re comfortable there, they could also make a nest on the roof.
-Your house gutters are also a comfortable spot for nests, especially if they are cluttered with leaves and other debris.
+Once comfortable, they could also make a nest on the roof.
+Your house gutters are also a comfortable spot for pigeon nests, especially if they are cluttered with leaves and other debris.

-While pigeons generally stay away from humans, the truth is, they’re not as afraid of us as other wildlife species.
+While pigeons generally stay away from humans, the truth is that they’re not as afraid of us as other wildlife species.
 Historically, we tamed and used them for carrying messages across the world.
 Because of that, they’re not afraid to come close.
-That’s why you see them calmly chilling on your balcony or having a get together in your garden.
+That’s why you see them calmly chilling on your balcony or having a get-together in your garden.

 - Histoplasmosis.
 A respiratory disease that results from a fungus growing in pigeon poop.
 If left untreated, it may be fatal.

 - Cryptococcosis.
 A pulmonary disease that also affects the central nervous system.
 The fungus can spread from the bird excrement, especially in enclosed spaces like the attic.

 - Salmonellosis.
 Usually caused by ingestion of food, which has been contaminated with the bacteria, present in bird droppings.
 The disease can be brought in your home though dust, sucked through ventilators and air conditioners.

 Besides transmitting disease, pigeons can also carry over 50 types of ectoparasites, most of which are detrimental to people’s health.
 Those include:

 - Bird mites.
 Tiny insects found on birds and around bird nests.
 They suck blood from their host and in some cases, can infest people’s homes in search of blood meals from humans.